rpiasentin/iosapp2/packages/api-client/README.md

 - `HistoryCustomParams` lets you pull any EG4 key with optional limits or rolling windows.
 - `VrmHistoryParams` adds per-instance filtering (`linst`/`rinst`) so a mobile user can chart a specific MPPT or alias.
 - `VrmHistoryCodes`, `VrmInstances`, and `VrmInstanceCodes` power dropdowns that mirror the FastAPI `/combined/math` UI.
+- `getCombinedMathState` / `saveCombinedMathState` coordinate the persisted Combined Dashboard Math presets consumed by the Expo screen, keeping mobile and backend in sync.

 When onboarding additional backend endpoints, expose them through the same `request` helper so both Expo and web clients remain in lock-step with the FastAPI contract.